 About the Department

-The Department of Elementary Education offers preliminary and advanced credentials and a Master of Arts in Education.
+The department offers preliminary and advanced teaching credentials and a Master of Arts in Education with an option in Elementary Education.

 The Multiple Subject Credential program is primarily designed for students who desire to teach in self-contained classrooms typical of elementary schools and to provide effective instruction for diverse learners in grades K-8.
 The Multiple Subject Credential program includes preliminary, advanced and specialist credentials.
 There are four pathways toward earning a preliminary multiple subject credential: